DelaCruz-Rashelle/IDAST/docs/arduino/WIFI_CONFIGURATION.md

 - **Wrong password**: Double-check password spelling
 - **Network not found**: Ensure network is 2.4GHz and in range
 - **Timeout**: Network may be slow to respond, try again
+- **Old network stored**: If you changed your WiFi network, ESP32 will detect it's not available and fall back to AP mode automatically

 #### Can't Access Dashboard After WiFi Change

 **Solution:**
+1. ESP32 will automatically detect when the stored network is not available
-1. ESP32 will fall back to AP mode if WiFi connection fails
+2. ESP32 will fall back to AP mode automatically
-2. Reconnect to `Solar_Capstone_Admin` AP
+3. Reconnect to `Solar_Capstone_Admin` AP (password: `12345678`)
+4. Open `http://192.168.4.1/wifi-setup` in your browser
-3. Reconfigure WiFi with correct credentials
+5. Reconfigure WiFi with the new network credentials
+6. ESP32 will connect to the new network automatically

 #### Forgot WiFi Password